ikzelf/zbxdb/doc/getting_started.md

 For postgres follow https://yum.postgresql.org/repopackages.php#pg12 and choose Repo required OS version yum install postgresql12 postgresql12-devel

-For Oracle install latest Oracle Instant Client https://oracle.github.io/odpi/doc/installation.html#oracle-instant-client-rpm
+For Oracle install latest Oracle Instant Client (if using the cx_Oracle driver) https://oracle.github.io/odpi/doc/installation.html#oracle-instant-client-rpm Currently - 2022-05-30 - oracle supports both the classic cx_Oracle driver (that requires the instant client) as well as the thin oracledb driver (that no longer needs the instant client) see https://oracle.github.io/python-cx_Oracle/ and https://oracle.github.io/python-oracledb/ for more details.

 Also check the prerequistes for pyenv to work https://github.com/pyenv/pyenv/wiki#suggested-build-environment